apache/flink-web/_posts/2021-11-03-flink-backward.md

 ## Things enjoyed

-The implementation of some features, such as [buffer debloating](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/memory/network_mem_tuning/#the-buffer-debloating-mechanism) and [fine-grained resource management](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/finegrained_resource/), went really smoothly.
-Though a few issues are now popping up.
-We enjoyed the moments while they last. :smiling_face_with_tear:
+The implementation of some features, such as [buffer debloating](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/memory/network_mem_tuning/#the-buffer-debloating-mechanism) and [fine-grained resource management](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/finegrained_resource/), went smoothly.
+Though a few issues are now popping up as people begin using them in production, it is satisfying to see an engineering effort go according to plan.

 We also said goodbye to some components.
 It always feels refreshing to remove code and reduce complexity. :slightly_smiling_face: